yeshvanth-m/AES-128/README.md

 # AES-128
-Advanced Encryption Standard 128-bit implementation
+Advanced Encryption Standard 128-bit implementation in Hardware and Software